 Frequently Asked Questions

-Why is it valuable to translate customer searches into the business's language?
+Why is it valuable to translate customer searches into the business' language?

 Translating customer search terms into the business's language helps connect what customers are looking for with what your business offers.
 This process makes it easier for different parts of the company, like marketing or product development, to understand customer needs quickly and accurately.